 Recommended: The evolution of Mobile Operating Systems

 Huawei has also tried to woo app developers and modders to its platform.
 They have made it easy to port apps from PlayStore to AppGallery and also offered monetization incentives.
-In June of 2020, it was estimated that were almost 4 million registered developers on HMS Core.
+In June 2020, it was estimated that there were almost 4 million registered developers on HMS Core.

 Huawei has also been wooing other OEMs to their platform as well.
-In September of 2021, LeTV became the first third party OEM to use HMS on their phone, the LeTV S1.
+In September of 2021, LeTV became the first third-party OEM to use HMS on their phone, the LeTV S1.

 Many users have complained about the fact that HMS lacks support for devices outside China.
 Some apps are built primarily in Chinese and the translations are not always accurate.

-The fact that there are not enough apps on the AppGallery is also a turn off for many users.
+The fact that there are not enough apps on the AppGallery is also a turn-off for many users.
 AppGallery has around 50,000 apps while PlayStore has over 3 million.

 Another complaint is that most of the services on HMS are still in their infancy and are yet to fully mature.